Science & Nature

 🇺🇸Lives in the United States

 Hello, My name is Patricia Valdez.
 I love teaching!
 I am a wife.
 I have four sons (who were homeschooled all the way thru to high school) and seven grandchildren.
-Recently, we now have a foster grandchild.
 I am bilingual.
-I speak both English...
+I speak both English and Spanish.
+I enjoy gardening, upcycling and...